ZeroIntensity/hoist/docs/getting_started.md

 ## Utilities

 In the above code, you may have noticed something different about Hoist.
 Traditionally, you would instantiate some class and then use that in a context manager.
-Instead, we used the `connect_to` decorator.
+Instead, we used the `connect_with` decorator.
 This is one of Hoist's utilities.

 Hoist has several utilities to make things nicer for the developer and to minimize boilerplate code.
 The above is identical to the following code: